claudiamohh/claudiamohh.github.io/_posts/2022-06-28-Image-Classification-with-Pytorch.md

  Similar to others, I prototyped my image classification models on Google Colab notebooks and trained my models with the free GPU provided.
 Firstly, I wrote all my model training codes with PyTorch, in order to have a solid fundamental understanding of the native PyTorch style.
 Subsequently, I wrote the codes again with PyTorch Lightning framework.
 By doing this, I had the hands-on experience in both frameworks and was able to see the benefits and differences of using them.

  Afterwhich, I converted all my models' training codes from Google Colab notebook to Python scripts, allowing users to train the models via command.
-In addition, I have added [argparse module](https://docs.python.org/3/library/argparse.html) to write user-friendly command-line interfaces which allow users to select different arguments to train their models.
+In addition, I have added [argparse module](https://docs.python.org/3/library/argparse.html) to write user-friendly command-line interfaces which allowed users to select different arguments to train their models.

   For more information, please refer to my Github Repository: [Pytorch Image Classifier](https://github.com/claudiamohh/pytorch-image-classifier).